MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 searchScope:
   - Microsoft Teams
 audience: admin
-description: Learn how to manage the Virtual appointment meeting template for users in your organization. ms.localizationpriority: medium
+description: Learn how to manage the Virtual appointment meeting template for Teams users in your organization. ms.localizationpriority: medium
 MS.collection:
   - Teams_ITAdmin_Help